querycert/qcert/doc/README.md

+# Overview and WARNING

+This directory contains the main Q*cert Web page, the Coq documentation in navigable form, and the Web demos.

+This is the official source for the documentation and the external Web site.

+*WARNING: you should never edit the external web site directly*.

+Instead: edit the files in this directory, then redeploy to the external Web site (see below).

 # The structure of the documentation

-This directory contains the main Q*cert Web page, the Coq documentation in navigable form, and the Web demos.

 - `demo.html` is the old demo
 - `doc.html` contains a starting point for a _Commented Coq Development_ document that helps navigate the code